dvoong/voong_finance_3/README.md

 and then go to http://localhost:8000 in your web browser.
 To run the django application kill the previous command and then use the command,

+`python manage.py collectstatic`

+followed by

-`python manage.py runmodwsgi`
+`python manage.py runmodwsgi --reload-on-changes`

 which again you can check is working properly using your web browser.
-Note: This method does not serve static files so the application may not work as intended.
-I haven't figured out how to do this yet but will update the readme once I have.
+This method using the `mod_wsgi-express` approach together with django to automatically manage the staticfiles, https://pypi.org/project/mod_wsgi/

 #### 3. Running the application within a Docker container
 Using a docker container to run the application is one of the best ways to remove any dependence on your own local environment and hence gives a good representation of how the application will look when it is deployed into production.
 To run the application you will first need to build a Docker image, in the project directory use the following command,